winglang/docsite/blog/2023-05-24-approach-to-devex.md

 Winglang also introduces features such as implicit await for asynchronous calls, further alleviating developers' cognitive burden.

-These cognitive load reducing attributes seem to align well with the second dimension identified in the academic paper.
+These cognitive load-reducing attributes seem to align well with the second dimension identified in the academic paper.
 The challenge is to make sure that the abstractions are not leaky on the one hand and that they don't oversimplify to the degree of diminishing control on the other hand.
 It's a tough one, and we are not there yet, although I feel like we're on the right path to get there.